thomasherbertoh/machine-learning-notes/Algorithms/K-Nearest Neighbour.md

 ## Computational Cost

-### Pre-processing
+### #Pre-processing

 Usually based on a tree data structure, for example a "k-d tree" or "k-dimensional tree".

 #### K-D Trees

-When building a k-d tree, we first plot the data in n-dimensional space.
+When building a k-d tree, we first plot the data in $n$-dimensional space.
 We then pick a random dimension, find the median, and split based on this median.
 We repeat this process for every remaining dimension.

 ```ad-example
 Given the $(x, y)$ points $\{(1, 9), (2, 3), (4, 1), (3, 7), (5, 4), (6, 8), (7, 2), (8, 8), (7, 9), (9, 6)\}$, we could represent the corresponding k-d tree graphically like so: